shankyDoodle/bkfs-test-1/README.md

 #### Project technical description
 * Front-end is created using React.Js and following Redux architecture.
 * Backend is created as Node.js express server.
-Currently no database technology is integrated with this server and all data is statically stored on server itself
+Currently, no database technology is integrated with this server and all data is stored on server itself

 ##### Given Requirements and their status
 * Classification Screen
-    ##### Completed Features:
+    All required features are completed.
     1. User have two dropdowns i.e. Customer Names and Document Types.
     2. User options:
-        1. select one or more values from it.
+        1. Select one or more values from it.
-        2. do not have 'select all' option for now.
+        2. Select all option.
-        3. remove all selected options.
+        3. Remove all selected options.
-        4. can search on list by typing strin in dropdown.
+        4. can search on list by typing string in dropdown.
-    3. Based on selection editable table is rendered.
+    3. Based on dropdown selection, editable table is rendered.
     4. User have options to save or discard edited data from the table.
-This data is updated on node server as well.
+On save click, this data is updated on node server as well.
-    5. On mouse over of Document Type names, sample PDF is shown.
-This PDF data is lazy loaded i.e. PDF is fetched from backend only after mouse over
+    5. On mouse over on Document Type names, sample PDF is shown.
+This PDF data is lazy loaded i.e. PDF is fetched from backend only after mouse over.
+    6. This PDF viewer popover has option to add or update PDF sample for current document.
-    6. User can export current state of table data to desired csv format.
+    7. User can export current state of table data to desired csv format.
-    7. Both dropdowns have "ADD" feature i.e. when we type any string in dropdown box, it will search for that child option and if typed string is present then upon "ENTER" click new element is created from backend with the same typed string as label.
+    8. Both dropdowns have "ADD" feature i.e. when we type any string in dropdown box, it will search for that child option and if typed string is present then upon "ENTER" click new element is created from backend with the same typed string as label.
 This is how user can add customer and document type.

-    ##### Remaining Features:
-    1. Select all option for dropdown.
-    2. PDF upload option to add new samples.

 * Extraction Screen
     All required features are completed.